sgfleet’s eStart Zero Emission Vehicle Transition Plan helps you plan and budget for transitioning to a zero emission vehicle (ZEV) fleet.

 - Building situation – own, rent, duration of rent, etc.

-- When are the lease end dates?
+- What are the existing fleet’s lease end dates?

 - When are the ZEVs available?